abpio/abp-commercial-docs/en/themes/leptonx.md

 # LeptonX Theme Module

-> This document is in draft version and will be updated soon.
+LeptonX Theme is the new look of the ABP Commercial UI.
+The theme comes as default for the new ABP PRO projects.

-The LeptonX Theme is a professional and modern theme for the ABP Commercial.
+It is a professional and modern theme for the ABP Commercial.

-* You can check out the live demo at https://x.leptontheme.com/
+* Check out the live demo to see it in action. https://x.leptontheme.com/
-* You can report your Leptonx related issues to https://github.com/volosoft/lepton-theme
+* You can report your LeptonX related issues at https://github.com/volosoft/lepton-theme

 ## How to Install